patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 ### Hyphen
 Use a **hyphen ( - )** if it's part of a term (such as "walk-through") or someone's name (such as "Mary-Jane").

-Also, use a hyphen for a compound adjective that comes before the noun it modifies, but omit the hyphen if the first adjective ends in "-ly".
+Also, use a hyphen for a compound adjective that comes before the noun it modifies, but omit the hyphen if the first adjective ends in "-ly."
 For example:

 - "I like when my documentation is up to date."
 - "I write up-to-date documentation."